loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

-Explore how your chatbot will look like on your website by typing in your url.
-(Disclaimer: Display problems might occure.)
+Explore how your chatbot will look like on your website by typing in your URL.
+(Disclaimer: Display problems might occur.)

 <p align="center">